Does Your Model Launch Have a SafetyNet?

 In the adversarial and constantly changing world of fraud detection and trust enablement, keeping up with the most recent online patterns is crucial to success.
 Sift Science uses machine learning (ML) models to rate the riskiness of online events with Sift Scores from 0 (trustworthy) to 100 (high risk of fraud) in real time for thousands of online businesses.
-Although these models are equipped with real-time to automatically adjust to rapid shifts, it’s necessary to re-train frequently.
+Although these models are equipped with real-time online learning to automatically adjust to rapid shifts, it’s necessary to re-train frequently.
 This allows us to fully capture the structure of new fraud patterns within our ensemble of models and provide the most accurate models possible given the data customers have sent to us.

 Unfortunately there’s a price to pay when you change things in machine learning models, even when that change is an improvement, even when that change reflects the freshest state of the world.
 That price is paid in stability.
 Any improvement, by definition, is also a change.
-We’re a software as a service (SaaS) company, and our Sift Scores are being used by our customers in a to reduce the impact of fraud on their businesses and enable rapid growth by reducing friction on trustworthy users.
+We’re a software as a service (SaaS) company, and our Sift Scores are being used by our customers in a variety of ways to reduce the impact of fraud on their businesses and enable rapid growth by reducing friction on trustworthy users.
 Most customer use cases are operationally sensitive to score distribution shifts.

 Disruptiveness of Score Distribution Shifts

 Let’s consider one of the most typical customer use cases.
 In many cases, customers are taking an action on the riskiest Sift Score events.
 Actions include queuing up these events for manual review or automatically blocking a certain percentage of the riskiest.
 Customers use the value of the Sift Score to assess risk, so this process translates into picking a score threshold s* and performing an operation on all transactions with scores above that threshold.
-We make this easy to implement via
+We make this easy to implement via Workflows.

 See the illustration below of a typical use case for Sift Scores, where a customer blocks all events with scores above a threshold of 95.